thoriqcholidy/Pacmann-Self-Service-Cashier/README.md

 With the result of the test for the python script (code) that have created, it can be concluded that:
 1. The script on [cashier.py](https://github.com/thoriqcholidy/Pacmann-Self-Service-Cashier/blob/master/chasier.py) can be used to satisfy Andi's needs with the requirements that have been requested, which features have been defined in the modular [transaction.py](https://github.com/thoriqcholidy/Pacmann-Self-Service-Cashier/blob/master/transaction.py)
 2. The features and requirements Andi's need already covered on the system has been developed
-3. Currently, the system is running well and also has efective responses when an error occurs (user input wrong data/type)
+3. Currently, the system is running well and also has effective responses when an error occurs (user input wrong data/type)

 ## **G. Closing**